GitHub Profile README

 For example, **this** Markdown is converted to <strong>this</strong> HTML, which your browser renders as bold text.
 My README.md file above also contains # Hello World which is rendered as an <h1> heading, and a list specified by multiple lines that start with a - dash.

-You can learn more about Markdown using guides like Basic writing and formatting syntax and Mastering Markdown.
+You can learn more about Markdown using guides like Basic writing and formatting syntax.

 Try using markdown to add a link to your Instagram feed, or to your favorite Spotify playlist.
 Try adding a picture of yourself or a screenshot of what you’re working on!
-Don’t forget that google is your friend: try googling “markdown images” for more resources.
+Don’t forget that search engines are your friend: try searching for “markdown images” for more resources.
 Upload your changes to GitHub and double-check that they work on your profile!

 HTML